notwaldorf/tiny-care-terminal/README.md

 ##### Configure the Say-box

 There are almost endless variation of ASCII art images supported.
 You can select an existing image from the [cowsay library](https://github.com/piuccio/cowsay/tree/master/cows) just by defining a filename ending with ".cow".
 So e.g. `vader.cow` or `bunny.cow` would be two possible options.
 Also the [ansi-art](https://github.com/gauravchl/ansi-art) library is supported.
-In addition to the [existing](https://github.com/gauravchl/ansi-art/tree/master/src/arts) colorful images you can create your own image by using the [webapp](https://gauravchl.github.io/ansi-art/webapp/)and download the result.
+In addition to the [existing](https://github.com/gauravchl/ansi-art/tree/master/src/arts) colorful images you can create your own image by using the [webapp](https://gauravchl.github.io/ansi-art/webapp/) and download the result.
 After downloading the ANSI-File you can just supply its absolute path to render it within the box. (eg: `TTC_SAY_BOX='/Users/om/desktop/cat.ansi'`).
 If you want the art to be selected by random use the magic word `RANDOM`.

 In addition to this libraries the following types are supported: `bunny`, `llama`, `cat`, `yeoman`